Spacechild1/vstplugin/sc/doc/VSTPlugin-UGen-Reference.md

 `<type>` can be either 0 (= main) or 1 (= aux). `<name` is always empty for VST2 plugins (because they only have a single input/output bus).

+In the future we might add more fields.

 ##### parameters

 Each parameter entry takes up a single line and consists of three fields, separated by a comma: `<name>, <label>, <ID> <flags>`.